snowkit/differ/README.md

 The goal of this release is as follows :
 - Reduce the usage of Vector internally, simplifying the code to primitives
-- Remove internal allocations, like the myriads of them the old code had that were carried over
+- Remove allocations, myriads of them the old code had that carried over
-- Add ways to reuse allocated instances for efficiency when querying
+- Add ways to reuse allocated results for efficiency when querying
 - Add more test/example cases
 - Expose the alternative polygon vs polygon overlaps
 - Move the code more forward to be internally consistent and maintainable
+- Fix the bugs with the rays and infinite flags

 All of this was achieved, with the following changes.